InstructCoder: Instruction Tuning Large Language Models for Code Editing: Data Analysis

 \subsection{Statistic Overview}

-InstructCoder comprises over 114 thousand code editing instructions, each paired with an input/output instance.
+InstructCoder comprises over 114k code editing instructions, each paired with an input/output instance.
 The token length distribution of input/output can be viewed in Figure \ref{fig:instance_length_distribution} and Table \ref{tab:statistic} in Appendix \ref{appendix:additional_stats}.
-Most of the data falls within a reasonable range in terms of length, while there are also some extreme values that reflect the breadth of our dataset.
+Most of the data falls within a reasonable range in terms of length, while some extreme values reflect the breadth of our dataset.